 Take this medication regularly in order to get the most benefit from it.
 Remember to use it at the same time each day.
 Do not skip any doses.
-Dosage is based on your medical condition (e.g., kidney function), and response to therapy (including previous use of the drug lamivudine) and response to treatment.
+Dosage is based on your medical condition (including the previous use of the drug lamivudine) and response to treatment.
 In children, the dosage is also based on weight.

 Take this medication exactly as prescribed.
 Do not change your dose or stop taking entecavir without talking to your doctor.
 (See Warning section)